-Larry Page (Lawrence Edward Page; born on 26 March, 1973) is an internationally known entrepreneur as he co-founded Google.
-He served Alphabet, Google’s parent company, as a chief executive officer until 2019.
-Today, Larry Page is a controlling shareholder and board member of Alphabet.
+Larry Page (Lawrence Edward Page; born on March 26, 1973) is an internationally known entrepreneur as he co-founded Google.
+He served Alphabet, Google’s holding company, as a chief executive officer and executive chairman until 2019.
+Today, former CEO of Google Larry Page is a controlling shareholder and board member of parent company Alphabet.
+He was an early supporter of Android, one of the biggest mobile operating systems, and self driving cars.

 Biography of Larry Page